 Minor Changes to Majors, Options, Advising Patterns, Minors, and CertificatesThese guidelines provide an overview of the procedure and guidelines for proposals.
-If the guidelines are unclear, or if your program has some unique characteristics that require special input, please contact Curriculum Services, for undergraduate programs.
-Questions about of the type of proposal required (minor or significant change) should be directed to Academic Affairs for undergraduate programs and to the Dean of Graduate Studies for graduate programs.
+If the guidelines are unclear, or if your program has some unique characteristics that require special input, please contact Curriculum Services for undergraduate programs.
+Questions about of the type of proposal required (minor or significant change) should be directed to Curriculum Services for undergraduate programs and to the Dean of Graduate Studies for graduate programs.

 Minor change proposals are initiated through faculty and the Department Curriculum Committee, go to the Department Chair, and are referred to the College Curriculum Committee.
 The College Dean then reviews the proposal and forwards the change proposal to Academic Affairs or to Graduate Studies.
 Proposals missing approval signatures will be returned to the College.